ShahzaibZuabiri/PracticalGit1/README.md

 # PracticalGit1
+Here I'm new repository!
-Practical Git: for absolute for beginners
+Git: for absolute for beginners